halfer/proximate-requester/README.md

-Proximate Requester
+Proximate/Requester
 ===

 Introduction
 ---

-Proximate Requester is a PHP library to provide the building blocks for a record/playback HTTP proxy.
+Proximate/Requester is a PHP library to provide the building blocks for a record/playback HTTP proxy.
 Its features include:

 * When configured as an HTTP proxy, Proximate records any plaintext HTTP request without any